TrevorSundberg/skugo/README.md

 # Motivation

-This project was born out of frustration when trying to debug build machines, such as those on Azure Devops, Travis CI, AppVeyor, etc. By outputting a link that can be seen on the build console, you can now "SSH" into that machine and inspect it.
+This project was born out of frustration when trying to debug temporary build machines that you don't have the permission to SSH into or the ability to open ports.
+By outputting a link that can be seen on the build console, you can now quickly "SSH" into that machine and inspect it.
 If you find other great uses for this, let me know!